JJJannik/DiscordRPC/README.md

 # Discord Rich Presence

-I made this small programm, so You can easily configure your own rich presence status. <br>
+I made this small program, so You can easily configure your own rich presence status. <br>
-It's only a cosmetic feature, so it does not provide possibilities to join someone's game/party through the status. <br>
+It's only a cosmetic feature, so it does not provide anything to join someone's game/party through the status. <br>

 This app uses the [Discord Game SDK Wrapper for Java by JnCrMx.](https://github.com/JnCrMx/discord-game-sdk4j) <br>